JoelWachsler/qbittorrent-web-api/README.md

 # qBittorrent web api for Rust

 This is an automatic async implementation of the qBittorrent 4.1 web api.
-The api generation is based on the wiki markdown file which can be seen [here](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).
+The api generation is based on the wiki markdown file which can be found [here](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).

 ## Example